openstack/cinder/doc/source/configuration/block-storage/drivers/emc-vmax-driver.rst

 functionality based on volume type setting limits on host storage bandwidth per service offering.
 Each volume type is tied to specific QoS attributes some of which are unique to each storage vendor.
-In the hypervisor, the QoS limits the following
+In the hypervisor, the QoS limits the following:

 - Limit by throughput - Total bytes/sec, read bytes/sec, write bytes/sec
 - Limit by IOPS - Total IOPS/sec, read IOPS/sec, write IOPS/sec

 QoS enforcement in cinder is done either at the hypervisor (front end), the storage subsystem (back end), or both.
-This document focuses on QoS limits that are enforced by either the VMAX backend or the hypervisor front end interchangeably or just back end (Vendor Specific).
+This section focuses on QoS limits that are enforced by either the VMAX backend and the hypervisor front end interchangeably or just back end (Vendor Specific).
 The VMAX driver offers support for Total bytes/sec limit in throughput and Total IOPS/sec limit of IOPS.